geojeff/busser/README.md

 This program does not work yet.
 If you get it running, you'll get a blank web page with errors.
 2012-01-22.

+UPDATE 2012-01-23: Jasko reported in irc a problem trying an older SC app against master, and it turns out to be the same thing plaguing waiter.
+If lines 86-89 of sproutcore/frameworks/runtime/system/index_set.js are commented out, the hello world app now comes up.
+Woohoo!

 Description
 ===========